open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

   `## Version 1.9.0 (unreleased)`.
 * Run the [Prepare release branch workflow](.github/workflows/prepare-release-branch.yml).
-* Review and merge the two pull requests that it creates (one is targeted to the release branch and one is targeted to the `main` branch).
+* Review and merge the two pull requests that it creates (one is targeted to the release branch and one is targeted to `main`).

 ## Preparing a new patch release